-The IFPMA Code covers interactions with HCPs, medical institutions and patient organizations, and the promotion of pharmaceutical products.
+The IFPMA Code covers interactions with healthcare professionals, medical institutions and patient organizations, and the promotion of pharmaceutical products.
 Where direct promotion to the public is allowed, this is covered by local laws, regulations and/or relevant codes of practice.
 Member companies should, of course, comply with these local laws, regulations and/or codes.

-Q&A 1-6 (see pages 48-51)
+Q&A 1-6 (see pages 18-19)